jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 - <code>BPMS_CONNECTION_USER</code> - The database connection username.
 If not set, defaults to <code>sa</code>
 - <code>BPMS_CONNECTION_PASSWORD</code> - The database connection password.
 If not set, defaults to <code>sa</code>

-In addition, you can use the [Docker MySQL image](https://registry.hub.docker.com/_/mysql/) to run a MySQL docker container and link with JBoss BPMS.
+For example, you can use the  to run a MySQL docker container and use the database instance with JBoss BPMS:

 1.- Download the Docker MySQL image